Delhi elections: Kejriwal slammed for inducting Shoaib Iqbal

 Delhi election 2020: Will AAP regain the faith of Aam Aadmi?

-Patra also alleged that Shoqaib Iqbal's son had used derogatory language against the Prime Minister during a protest against the amended Citizenship Act.
+Patra also alleged that Shoaib Iqbal's son had used derogatory language against the Prime Minister during a protest against the amended Citizenship Act.

 He said Shoaib has been convicted in several cases and "there is an unending list of grave offences under his name".